canonical/sphinx-docs-starter-pack/how-to/matter-and-thread-on-ubuntu.md

 There is a separate tutorial on setting up and running that application.
-Make sure to follow the Thread-related instructions to set it up and starting the application.
-Head back here after starting the application to continue with Thread commissioning and control.
+Make sure to follow the Thread-related instructions to set it up and start the application.
+Then head back here to continue with Thread commissioning and control.

-You may find the tutorial at: {doc}`/tutorial/pi-gpio-commander`
+The tutorial for Pi GPIO Commander is available at: {doc}`/tutorial/pi-gpio-commander`

 ## 4. Control the Matter Application from Machine A